cmanwaring/stock-analysis/README.md

 # 2017-2018 Stock Analysis

 ### The Purpose:
 We were given two years of stock information and the goal of determining how much total volume was traded daily, and the annual return.

-Then I refactored the code to make it more efficient.
+I then refactored the code used to analyze the stocks to see if I can make it more efficient.
+Running a timer will tell me how long it takes for my code to execute, and the goal is to reduce that time.
+I will then weigh the pros and cons of the original code vs the refactored code.

 ## Results
 ### Stock Analysis: